 How to Apply

-The V&A Waterfront is calling for applications from small food businesses, entry-level to top chefs, food producers and everyone in between.
+The V&A Waterfront is calling for applications from up-and-coming foodpreneurs.
 In addition to clear talent, the curators’ focus will be on authentic South African foods and diversity, quality and freshness, variety of flavours, ethical and local sourcing, and affordability and value.
 Anyone wanting further information about the space can download an application form here.

 So what is the team looking for in applicants?
 They will assess three major criteria – the applicant’s diversity goals and potential for job creation; whether the food is an authentic representation of South African heritage; and the sustainability strategy.

-The SMMEs will be mentored through master classes and assigned industry mentors.
-They’ll undergo a six-month training curriculum, which is currently being finalised.
+The SMMEs will be mentored through master classes and assigned industry mentors, and will undergo a six-month training curriculum.
 Entrepreneurs will be expected to stay for a minimum of 18 months and a maximum of 5 years.
 After the initial six months training, entrepreneurs will still have access to the shared kitchen facility, certain content, master classes and mentors, but at a different rental rate.
 As their businesses scale up, it will become more cost effective for them to have their own space.